-Self-driving vehicles without drivers, appliances manufactured out of 3D printers, smart wearables, businesses built on virtual realities, personal profiles fed by big data and analytics, hands-on and seamlessly quick communication, robots shaped out on artificial intelligence, all things connected to internet, and many more yet to come.
 Technologies hardly imaginable decades ago are already upon us today.
-What do they really mean to us?
 How these new technologies are going to transform existing businesses?
-What kind of new business models, processes and products are they requiring?
-And ultimately, what new competences and skills executives and workers need to keep up their organizations and themselves in the competition?
-Or to start up new ones from the scratch?
+What kind of new business models, processes and products will they require?
+Ultimately, what new competences and skills executives and workers need to keep their organizations and themselves in the running?

-Digital transformation is a process of changing the traditional or starting up new business in creative ways of thinking and working by using social, mobile and other emerging digital technologies.
-It requires a change in leadership, encouragement of innovative and entrepreneurial approach to business, and an intensive use of available technology to change the experience of employees, customers, partners and other stakeholders.
+Digital transformation is a process of changing the traditional or of starting up a new business in creative ways, by using social, mobile and other emerging digital technologies.
+It requires a change in leadership, encouragement of an innovative and entrepreneurial approach to business, and intensive use of available technology.

-Business as usual will certainly not be good enough to deal with digital transformation.
-Organizations will need to transform, and the transformation will need to incorporate a number equally important elements.
+Business as usual will certainly not be good enough for dealing with digital transformation.
+Organizations will need to transform, while this transformation will need to incorporate a number of equally important elements.
 Business strategies must encompass transformation from end to end in the organization, and will require much more than just implementation of new technology.
-Some competitors are just around the corner to overtake market with a more innovative approach, better use of data or clever use of technology, even before it gets visible in your current business balance sheets.

-This unique combination of economic and technological forces has changed the world of business and already disrupted the entire industries and society as we know of.
-Taking enterprise systems to the next level, is not just about adding Cloud, Social and Mobile collaboration technology to existing legacy systems, but about transforming the enterprise systems end to end, and doing it at the same time while changing the organization itself upside down.
-In the inner segment of manufacturing, this evolution in the context was behind the Industry 4.0 concept when it’s been revealed in late 2012.
-However, implications of digital disruption go far beyond the pure economic and manufacturing ramifications.
-Much wider in scope, they refer to a systemic transformation that will immensely impact our civilization and its fundamentals – civil society, governance structures and human identity.
-We call it the Fourth Industrial Revolution.
+This unique combination of economic and technological forces has changed the world of business and disrupted entire industries and society.
+Taking enterprise systems to the next level, is not just about adding Cloud, Social and Mobile collaboration technology to existing legacy systems, but about transforming the enterprise systems, while at the same time changing the organization itself from bottom upwards.
+Implications of digital disruption go far beyond the pure economic and manufacturing ramifications.
+Much wider in scope, they refer to a systemic transformation of the foundations of our civilization – civil society, governance structures and our identity.
+We call this changes the Fourth Industrial Revolution.